alanshlam/novel/book1/The Inverted Sky/readme.md

 *Stay calm.
 Don't offer information, make him question himself.
 You are important.
 You are in control.* Sean’s internal monologue was a lifeline in a sea of fear.
 He allowed a contemptuous smirk to touch his lips.

 "I'm with the Agency," Sean said, the lie tasting surprisingly natural.
 "Disguised as a low-ranking officer to oversee this operation.
-My reports go directly to the highest levels of the Combine.
+My reports go directly to the highest levels of the Agency.
 I know more than you think, General, but I am not authorized to disclose operational details to you.
 Now, if you'll let my train proceed as planned, I will ensure you get what was promised."

 The general’s face contorted in a flash of pure rage that sent a jolt of genuine terror through Sean.
 He slammed his fist onto a large tactical map hanging on the wall, the impact echoing through the room.
 He whirled on Sean, his eyes blazing.